littletelx360/Python_blog_engine/README.md

 # Python_blog_engine
-A simple engine for a python's web application.
+A simple engine for a python web application.

 This is a simple structure for a ready to use python blog engine.
 It has some dependencies (see import statements and requirements.txt) and it's meant to be noSQL oriented (Mongo), but you could easily implement a Bottle or Flask application on it and manage severals blogs, each one with its own posts.